xw-TAN/MyNoteProject/Edinburgh/ToeClearanceEstimation/README.md

 ![TraningResults](images/TrainResults_30Jul25.png)

+2. Using the calibrated shoe grf (zero the forces during swing phase) as the model input (real value, not logic value), obtains the results as follows:

+3. the same configuration with the above, only the calibrated shoe grfs are converted into logic values (0.5N or 0.5Nm threshold):

-2. Try leave-one-subject-out to test the difference if using a different subject for validation.
+5. Try leave-one-subject-out to test the difference if using a different subject for validation.